-Those in the recovery community know the importance of reducing the stigma that surrounds substance use and accidental overdose.
+Those in the recovery community know the importance of reducing the stigma that surrounds substance use, accidental overdose, and harm reduction.

 Year round, but especially during National Recovery Month (September) and on Overdose Awareness Day (August 31), Chestnut Health Systems™, in partnership with other community organizations, raise awareness, remember those lost to overdose, and support family members and friends impacted by overdose and substance use.